ParAlg/blellochfest/index.md

 <b>Information about Attending:</b>

-Parking should be free on Saturdays if you park at either:
+Parking should be free on Saturday if you park at either:
  * [Morewood gardens lot](https://goo.gl/maps/93FuEaoig6UNufwQA) (The entry is right between the Stever / Morewood dorms if you're coming from Fifth ave)
  * [East campus garage](https://goo.gl/maps/2UoBoBFRVLgiGEVb8) (Along Forbes ave, by the stadium)